mackaya1/ugmatlab/README.md

   What is it?
   -----------

   These files relate to the 2016/2017 edition of the undergraduate Matlab course. m-files can be found in the /programs directory.
-The pdf version of the course notes can be found in main.pdf.
+The pdf version of the course notes can be found in docs/main.pdf.

   The Latest Version
   ------------------